 30. Play ‘Heads-Up!’

-For this game, based on Ellen Degeneres’ popular phone app, create Post-its with vocab words, the names of fictional characters, science concepts, or any other review topic.
-Have the students put the Post-its on their heads without looking at them.
+For this game, create sticky-notes with vocabulary words, the names of fictional characters, science concepts, or any other relevant classroom topic.
+Have the students put the sticky-notes on their heads without looking at them.
 Their partners try to get the other student to guess what’s written on their card without saying it.